aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fields/fieldincludepicture/get_graphicfilter/_index.md

 ---
+title: Aspose::Words::Fields::FieldIncludePicture::get_GraphicFilter method
-title: get_GraphicFilter
+linktitle: get_GraphicFilter
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the name of the filter for the format of the graphic that is to be inserted.
+description: 'Aspose::Words::Fields::FieldIncludePicture::get_GraphicFilter method.
+Gets or sets the name of the filter for the format of the graphic that is to be inserted in C++.'
 type: docs
-weight: 14
+weight: 2000
 url: /cpp/aspose.words.fields/fieldincludepicture/get_graphicfilter/
 ---
 ## FieldIncludePicture::get_GraphicFilter method